rescript-react-native/safe-area-view/README.md

 ## Usage

-⚠️ In order to avoid name collision (`SafeAreaView` is already defined in React Native), the components are scopde in `SafeArea`.
+⚠️ In order to avoid name collision (`SafeAreaView` is already defined in React Native), the components are scoped in `SafeArea`.
 Checkout this example :

 ```reason
 open ReactNative